Invisalign Clear Braces: Stage One – the consultation

-For as long as I can remember, I’ve dreamt of having teeth like the woman in this photo: perfectly straight, perfectly white, and hey, don’t they look great with bright red lipstick?
+For as long as I can remember, I’ve dreamt of having perfect teeth: perfectly straight, perfectly white, and hey, don’t they look great with bright red lipstick?

 I don’t have teeth like that, though.
 In fact, while my teeth are strong and healthy, the bottom set in particular are a little on the crooked side, and this is something that’s always annoyed me.
 If I’d grown up somewhere else, I’d probably have had braces as a child, and would now have something approaching the kind of teeth I want.
 For some reason, though, here in the UK there just isn’t much of an emphasis on straightening teeth (or at least there wasn’t when I was a child – things may well be different now for all I know), so while I had all of the usual check-ups, etc, the issue of straightening them never came up, and by the time I reached adulthood, and started to feel self-conscious about my teeth, I assumed that I was more or less stuck with them.
 Obviously I knew I could still get braces if I wanted to, but I assumed they’d have to be huge, highly-visible train-tracks, and that I’d have to wear them for years, and I’m just going to be honest: I didn’t want that.